Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 This is one of the most neglected sources for meaningfully customized deal toys.

-Project names can really enliven design possibilities; and if you’re looking for a design element that will make for a truly customized, unique commemorative—one that will resonate with recipients for years to come—the intimate and closely guarded nature of a code name gives it considerable cachet.
+Project names can really enliven design possibilities.
+If you’re looking for a design element that will make for a truly customized, unique commemorative—one that will resonate with recipients for years to come—the intimate and closely guarded nature of a code name gives it considerable cachet.

-We recently explored code named-based deal toy ideas and the interest the piece drew among bankers prompted a sequel.
+We recently explored code named-based deal toy ideas .
+The interest the piece drew among bankers prompted a sequel.

-Code names can be introduced in a variety of ways.
+Code names can provide the basis for designs in a number of ways.
 In some cases, such as the piece commemorating project “Big Bang” below, the code name can be the centerpiece of the design.

-In the case of the project “River” design also shown here, the code name is incorporated far more subtly.
+In the case of the project “River” design also shown here, the code name appears far more subtly.

 Back view of Viking-themed "Valkyrie" deal toy shown at top.